Engage Summit: Behind the Scenes Guide

-I always loved when someone local when to the same Engage that I did, because it gave us the chance to sit down together prior and map out our goals.
+I always loved when someone local to me went to the same Engage that I did, because it gave us the chance to sit down together prior and map out our goals.
 After all, attending Engage will easily cost you several thousands dollars and it’s essential to be able to answer the question- “what has to happen in order for this to be considered a success?”

 The hope is that you’ve given this thought well before you registered and paid, so now is the time to revisit this and think on:

 - What would be a realistic ROI for attending Engage?

 - Who would I like to meet at Engage?